InSAR Processing#

 For more information about this sequence of earthquakes, you can check out the USGS Earthquake Hazards Program page about the event.

 Before opening SNAP, download the zipped image file from the link on Blackboard.
 Because of the image size, this might take some time.
-Alternatively, you can go to the Alaska Satellite Facility’s Data Search, or Copernicus Open Access Hub, to search for and download your own images.
+Alternatively, you can go to the Alaska Satellite Facility’s Data Search, or Copernicus Broswer, to search for and download your own images.
 The granules being used in this example are:

 but you are welcome to download and use an image pair of your choosing.
 If you do so, make sure to choose an interferometric wide swath (IW) scene, and download the single-look complex (SLC) format.